serchmtz/diabetes-hydra-service/README.md

 # Diabetes Hydra Service

-This project implements an Hypermedia RESTful API that conforms the [Hydra Core Vocabulary](http://www.hydra-cg.com/spec/latest/core/)
+This project implements a Hypermedia RESTful API that conforms the [Hydra Core Vocabulary](http://www.hydra-cg.com/spec/latest/core/)

 The project was part of my internship program, the goal was to develop a